Shnapa/Microservices_Basics/README.md

 ---

-## Step 3 — Fault tolerance: pausing counter-service
+## Fault tolerance: pausing counter-service

 I paused counter-service to simulate a failure, then sent 3 more transactions: